saivanji/test-linux-bootstrap/README.md

 Being on the loaded arch installation system, clone this repository.
 Then, run `./install.sh`.
-After it finishes successfully, run `passwd` and `passwd <username>` to set passwords.
+After it finishes successfully, chroot into the installed system and run `passwd` and `passwd <username>` to set passwords.